laravel/spark-docs/teams.md

         echo $team->name;
     }

+<a name="team-billing"></a>
+## Team Billing

+Team billing allows your Spark applications to provide billing plans on a per-team basis, meaning users may subscribe to different billing plans for each team they own.
+For more information on configuring team billing, please refer to the [billing documentation](/docs/6.0/billing#configuring-team-billing-plans)

 <a name="using-teams-without-team-billing"></a>
 ## Using Teams Without Team Billing

 If you would like to offer teams in your application but do not want to use team billing, Spark makes it a breeze.
-Just use the `Laravel\Spark\CanJoinTeams` trait on your `User` model:
+First, use the `Laravel\Spark\CanJoinTeams` trait on your `User` model:

     <?php